FomTarro/little-daiko/readme.md

 Usable by: Bot Operator, Server Owner or Bot Owner.

 Sets the streamer to listen to.
 The streamer id must be a number.
+If this is changed while the listener is currently active, the listener will need to be restarted.

+### `[timestamp, ts]`

+`!timestamp <text description>`

+Usable by: Any user.

+Creates a timestamp ten seconds before invocation, with the given description.
+Timestamps can be upvoted or downvoted with the assigned reacts.
+If the number of downvotes is greater than the number of upvotes, the timestamp will be discarded.
+A summary list of all remaining timestamps will be posted at the conclusion of the stream.

 ### `[users, u]`